Looking for information in Spanish?Yes!|No, stay with English.

 10. Animals Suffer in Cramped, Unnatural Living Conditions

 SeaWorld presents itself as a family establishment full of fun “educational” activities.
 However, these activities harm animals physically and emotionally.
-SeaWorld has the financial means and ability to create coastal sanctuaries, where the orcas would have a more natural and less stressful life and where they could feel the tides and waves; see, sense, and communicate with their wild relatives and other ocean animals; and engage in other natural behavior that they are now denied.
-However, the park instead chooses to stick with the same inhumane business model that it has used for 50 years, despite all the violent and deadly incidents and evidence of harm.
-Please say NO to SeaWorld and its enslavement of animals by refusing to buy a ticket to this abusement park, and ask the marine park to release these animals to sanctuaries.
+SeaWorld has the financial means and ability to create coastal sanctuaries, where the orcas, other dolphins, and whales it confines could lead a more natural life and have the opportunity to feel ocean currents, see and sense other marine animals, and engage in natural behavior.
+However, SeaWorld instead chooses to stick with the same inhumane business model that it has used for 60 years, despite all the violent and deadly incidents that have occurred and other evidence of harm.
+Please say NO to SeaWorld and its enslavement of animals by refusing to buy a ticket to this abusement park and ask it to release these animals to seaside sanctuaries.

 Learn more about cruelty at SeaWorld on The PETA Podcast: